 Save and exit the file.

-file.
+The next step is to create the /etc/nginx/modsec/modsec-config.conf file.
 This file will contain the modsecurity.conf file along with additional rulesets like the OWASP CRS.

 The following content must be copied into the file.